ehrpg/qstar/vessels.md

 ### Attacking and Defending

-Attacking and defending follow the melee rules of Q*.
+Attacking and defending follow the competition rules of Q*.
 The pilot of a vessel can make an attack roll using their dice pool of the associated skill.
 Besides any ability modifiers, the attacker also gains or loses the vessels attack value.
 The same rules apply to the defender.

 Example: An attacker is trained with piloting the vessel, and thus has 3 dice for the check.
 The character also has a +2 modifier on the associated ability,